-Chas Chandler, right, with Johnny Steel, the Animals' drummer who became Chas's right man when Chas managed Slade.
+Chas Chandler, right, with Johnny Steel, the Animals' drummer who became Chas's right-hand man when Chas managed Slade.
 Photographer unknown.

 Referencing Chas Chandler in a Slade-related Facebook post a few days ago led me into thinking more about Slade’s larger than life manager and to seek out an interview I did with him in 1972 when Slade were riding high.
 Headlined ‘Slade Driver’, it was published in Melody Maker in October that year, by which time Chas and I had become good friends.
 I’ll post it verbatim tomorrow, but first a few thoughts on the Slade Driver.